 Lay a slice of bacon into the flour mixture; then flip over.
-No need to really dredge the slice: you don’t want a breaded coating, just a dusting.
+No need to really drag the slice through the flour: you don’t want a breaded coating, just a dusting.

 You can see that the slices are not thickly coated – just dusted – with flour.